originaldx/Pizza-sales/README.md

   # 3.Business questions

-DATA ANALYSIS
+## DATA ANALYSIS
-    Now that I have the data ready, I can now start writing some queries like. o	Total revenue o	Total pizza sold o	Total order o	Average order value o	Monthly sales trend o	percentage of sales by pizza categories and size o	Top 5 and bottom 5 pizza by revenue, quantity, and orders o	popular pizza categories o	total sales for each pizza o	busiest order dates and times o	ingredients analysis for specific pizzas o	Price distribution by pizza size
+  Now that I have the data ready, I can now start writing some queries like.
+1. Total revenue
+2. Total pizza sold
+3. Total order
+4. Average order value
+5. onthly sales trend
+6. percentage of sales by pizza categories and size
+7. Top 5 and bottom 5 pizza by revenue, quantity, and orders
+8. popular pizza categories
+9. total sales for each pizza
+10. busiest order dates and times
+11. ingredients analysis for specific pizzas
+12. Price distribution by pizza size